Rethima-Reddy/sample/README.md

   <p> Firebase </p>
   <p>
     We are using a Persistent database named Firebase Fire Store.
 By using the fire Store in our application, we can store the data in cloud and sync it across all the devices when ever required.
 We are storing information regarding user details, books information and borrowed books details in our database.
 By using this we structure the data depending on our requirements.
 We can query and fetch data easily as per requirements.
-We can laso dynamically get the data whenever we require.
+We can also dynamically get the data whenever we require.
 The database will grow dynamically depending on the information stored.
 We are also using firebase authentication for validating and logging the user into the application.
   </p>